-The Trent-Severn Waterway is an operational canal linking Lake Ontario to Georgian Bay in Lake Huron.
-The waterway is 386 km long, with 45 locks.
+The Trent-Severn is an operational canal linking Lake Ontario to Georgian Bay in Lake Huron.
+The waterway is 386 km long, with 45 locks, and 15 swing bridges.